semantic-flow/sflo-dendron-notes/sflo.concept.versioning.md

 Only [[sflo.concept.mesh.resource.element.node-component]] may be versioned.
 But that effectively means everything important can be versioned.

-Versioning is controlled in the [[sflo.concept.mesh.resource.element.weave-config]].
+Versioning is controlled in the [[sflo.concept.mesh.resource.element.flow-config]].